 Summertime Villa, Calangute

 Goa is a popular destination for families and friends traveling together, and renting an entire villa is an excellent way of getting some privacy -- not to mention the extra perks, such as not having to share the swimming pool with other people!
-(These gorgeous villa hotels in Goa can also be rented as a whole, as well as per room).
+(There are other gorgeous villa hotels in Goa that can also be rented as a whole, as well as per room).

 Continue to 2 of 12 below.

 - Location: 10 minutes inland from Candolim, Calangute and Baga beaches.

 - Rooms: Three enormous suites (two upstairs and one downstairs).
 The master Koi Suite opens out onto a fish pond.

 - Meals: In-house staff cooks fresh Goan, Asian, Indian and Continental food for guests, featuring organic produce from the garden.
 Many dishes are the owners' family favorites.